univention/office365/doc/README-code.md

 All Tasks can be defined in a hierarchical way, so that for one to complete, subtasks can be defined that must be completed beforehand.

 These tasks are defined in an [abstract class](/modules/univention/office365/asyncqueue/tasks/task.py) that can be reimplemented as needed.
-Currently the only specific task type implemented is the [AzureTask](/modules/univention/office365/asyncqueue/tasks/azuretask.py).
+Currently, the only specific task type implemented is the [AzureTask](/modules/univention/office365/asyncqueue/tasks/azuretask.py).

 An AzureTask contains the _alias_ of a connection on which the task will be executed, the name of the _method name_ to be called to execute it and the _arguments_ of the method.